castorini/anserini/docs/experiments-covid.md

 ## Indexing

 We can now index this corpus using Anserini.
-Currently, we have implemented three differen variants:
+Currently, we have implemented three different variants:

 ### Title + Abstract

-We can titles and abstracts only with `CovidCollection`, as follows:
+We can index titles and abstracts only with `CovidCollection`, as follows:

 ```bash
 sh target/appassembler/bin/IndexCollection \